Wellington Choral Society

 Our Music Director is Laurence Blyth.
 Laurence read music at the University of Exeter and holds an MA in choral conducting from the Royal Welsh College of Music and Drama.
 At RWCMD his studies with Simon Halsey, Adrian Partington and Neil Ferris were supported by the Busenhart Morgan-Evans Foundation and the EMI Music Sound Foundation.
 He also conducted in masterclasses with Edward Caswell, Peter Broadbent, Sarah Tenant-Flowers, John Butt, Robert Dean and the composer Eric Whitacre.

-He directs four amateur choirs in Devon and Somerset, is a member of the professional choir at Buckfast Abbey and active as a freelance soloist and conductor.
+He directs three amateur choirs in Devon and Somerset, is a member of the professional choir at Buckfast Abbey and active as a freelance soloist and conductor.

 More ...